anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

 State update
 : - Increments gensym counter
-  - Adds transaction to transactions map with new fingerprint
+  - Adds transaction to transactions maps with new fingerprint

 Messages to be sent
-: - TransactionAck to requester
+: - `TransactionAck` to requester
-  - KVSAcquireLock messages to relevant shards
+  - `KVSAcquireLock` messages to relevant shards

 Engines to be spawned
-: - Creates new executor engine for the transaction
+: - Creates new [[Executor Engine]] for the transaction

+Timer updates
+: No timers are set or cancelled.

 <!-- --8<-- [start:handleTransactionRequest] -->
 ```juvix